bcgov/nr-hydrometric-rating-curve/README.md

 - Create a `.env` file in the `frontend` directory of the project by copying the `.env.example` file and updating the values as needed.
 For development, the `DJANGO_DEBUG` variable should be set to `True`.
 - To run the django server locally, install docker and docker-compose.
 Run `docker compose -f ./frontend/docker-compose.dev.yml up --build` to start the development server.
 The app will be available at `http://localhost:8003`.
 Note: the non-dev version of the app is served via nginx at `http://localhost:{WEB_PORT}`.

+## Running tests locally

+To run Django tests, it is easiest to build the Docker container and attach to the running shell.
+The command `python manage.py test` executes the tests in Django.

 ##### Contributing Authors

 NHC (Tyler De Jong, Tobias Müller), ENV X